Harvard-CS145/ecmp/README.md

 +    "p4_src": "p4src/l3fwd.p4",
 ```

-The generate the Fattree topology with k=4 the same as in Project 1:
+The generate the FatTree topology with k=4 the same as in Project 1:

 ```bash
 ./topology/generate_fattree_topo.py 4